jgawiebe/epymarl/README.md

 # Fork of EPyMARL for use with CybORG reinforcement learning environment

+*In development*: CybORG is currently available for a single RL agent.
+The pyMARLWrapper class wraps the environment so that it can be trained on using EPyMARL's multi-agent gym functionality.

 [CybORG](https://github.com/cage-challenge/cage-challenge-2) (Cyber Operations Research Gym) is a research environemnt for training autonomous agents.

 EPyMARL is  an extension of [PyMARL](https://github.com/oxwhirl/pymarl), and includes